mcsandeep/tyk-docs/tyk-docs/content/getting-started/configure-first-api.md

 3. **Add a Policy or API to Your Key**:
    - You can either add your key to an existing **Policy** or assign it to an individual **API**.
-   - For this guide, we will assign the key to an API.
+   - For this guide, we will assign the key to the "My First API" which we created in the previous step.
 You can:
      - Scroll through your **API Name list**,
      - Use the **Search field**,
      - Or **Group by Authentication Type** or **Category** to filter APIs.